HomeArtDov Viktor Király: Career Trajectory, Musical Identity, and Global Aspirations

 5.3.
 Singles

-Király has produced a substantial number of successful singles, many of which have topped or reached high positions on Hungarian charts, further solidifying his presence in the music scene.
+Kiraly has produced many successful singles, a good number of which topped or reached high positions on Hungarian charts.

 TitleRelease YearPeak MAHASZ Top 40 PositionPeak VIVA Chart PositionKey Collaborations